 A PC with the same configuration and the same browser

-he network environment to prevent network problems from affecting the query speed.
-The server configuration the same because different server configurations will different testing results.
+The network environment for testing must be controlled to prevent network problems from affecting the query speed.
+The server configuration must be the same because different server configurations will likely cause different testing results.
 All testing data must be based on the same set of server configurations, including hardware and software.
-The client used in the test also be the same, but less strict than the previous two requirements. etailed settings are listed
+The client used in the test should also be the same, but can be less strictly controlled than the previous two requirements.
+Detailed configurations and settings for testing are listed below:

 Network:

-A router, server and PC are connected to the same router through wired LAN port 100M fiber.
+A home network router, server and client PC are connected to the same router through wired LAN ports, operating over 100Mbps fiber.

 Server Software:

-Linux operating system Ubuntu distribut version 20.04
+Linux operating system: Ubuntu distribution, version 20.04

-NGINX Tengine 2.2.3
+Proxy HTTP server: the NGINX-based Tengine 2.2.3

-Relational databaseMySQL 5.7
+Relational database: MySQL 5.7

-Non-relational database MongoDB
+Non-relational database: MongoDB

-Non-relational database in memory Redis
+Non-relational database in memory: Redis

-Node.js latest version
+Node.js, latest version

 Server Hardware:

-16G DDR4
+RAM: 16GB DDR4

-Intel i7 7700
+CPU: Intel i7 7700

-NVME SSD 512GB Samsung pm961
+Storage: NVME SSD, 512GB Samsung pm961

 ASUS motherboard

-Intel 1000M network
+Intel 1000Mbps network adaptor

-Client :
+Client Software:

-Chrome
+Google Chrome Web browser

-utomated testing
+Automated testing script, written in JavaScript

 6.2.2 Experimental Group Control

 Different variables and conditions are tested in each experimental group.
 The purpose is to compare the effect of different settings in the experiments and to evaluate the performance, cost, user experience and accuracy.
 The experimental data are simulated.
 The resource contents are artificially generated from a “100 different words” dictionary.
-The “100 words” are randomly combined into the title, content and various initial information of a new resource through the script.
+The “100 words” are randomly combined into the title, content and various initial information of a new resource through the testing script.

-21 is the “simulator web page”, used to generate simulat resources for the experiments.
+Fig. 21 is the “simulator web page”, used to generate simulated resources for the experiments.
 This is an automated test script that can insert or update resource data in the databases and simulate user behaviors.
-The “dictionary text area” is for the tester to keywords.
-All contents of each random resource are generated from this dictionary, so the terms in titles, descriptions tags are from this dictionary.
+The “dictionary text area” is for the tester to enter keywords.
+All contents of each random resource are generated from this tester-entered dictionary, so the terms in titles, descriptions and tags are from this dictionary.